act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Failed Example 3

-This page does not have a `title` element for the whole page.
+This page does not have a `title` element.
+The `title` element in the `iframe` does not function as the title for the entire page.

 ```html
 <html>